collapsed-stacks/startups/questions/5289/android-or-ios-for-first-startup-app.md

 - tagged: `mobile-apps`, `android-development`
 - score: 4

-<p>This question is not generic it's specific to my situation.
+This question is not generic it's specific to my situation.
 After developing my app for like  50% I realized that many startups start with iOS first then go for Android.
 Will it be a good strategy to stop the android development and jump into iOS (dev app from scratch) or continue building the android app (rest 50%) complete and launch.
 The reasons for iOS first are mentioned in other stackexchange questions.
-I am looking for advice specific to my situation.</p>
+I am looking for advice specific to my situation.

-<p><strong>Edit</strong>
+**Edit**
 The app I am developing is a community based(Like quora/twitter) app.
 It's not a paid app.
-But I am planning to have yearly 1$ fee(first year free). </p>
+But I am planning to have yearly 1$ fee(first year free).

 ## Answer 5290